[UPDATED OCTOBER 2023]

 - Keep them hydrated

 We know how difficult it can be getting your cat to drink at the best of times.
-That’s why it’s especially important to provide enough water when it’s cold outside.
+But it’s especially important to provide enough water when it’s cold outside.
 Make sure you’re providing plenty of fresh water inside your home.
 And if your cat has access to an outdoor water source, check it regularly to make sure it hasn’t frozen over.

 - Make sure they’re microchipped